-Created in 1835 by the physicist François Arago, then Permanent Secretary, the journal Comptes Rendus of the French Academy of sciences allows researchers to quickly make their work known to the international scientific community.
+Created in 1835 by the physicist François Arago, then Permanent Secretary, the journal Comptes Rendus of the French Academy of sciences allows researchers to make their work known to the international scientific community.

-Initially created to briefly announce significant new results, the Comptes Rendus have evolved considerably and now publish research articles, review articles, conference proceedings, historical or biographical articles, as well as thematic issues directed by guest editors, French or foreign.
+Initially created to briefly announce significant new results, the Comptes Rendus have evolved considerably and now publish research articles, review articles, historical or biographical articles, as well as thematic issues directed by guest editors, French or foreign.

 For more information on the editorial line of each series and on its submission procedure, consult the series' website.